 Certina Blue Ribbon wristwatch, 1960s

 I had a recent short break in Worthing, a seaside town on the south coast of England.
 The plan was to spend a couple of days strolling along the seaside in bright sunshine.
 However, the weather had other ideas.
 Instead of sunshine, there was howling wind and horizontal rain.
-The seaside was replaced by window…Read more
+I replaced the seaside walk with…Read more

 Tissot Seastar automatic wristwatch, 1972